 We all too quickly think of Peter as the one that failed here, but what about the other 11 who sat glued to their seats in the boat?
 Peter at least tried ... and was not successful this time.
 How many of us realize however that most major successes in life come only after a number of failed attempts.
 You may be familiar with the spray lubricant in a blue and yellow can called "WD-40" ... it's useful not only as a lubricant but as a rust remover, corrosion cleaner ...
-I even knew one old parishioner who put it on her knees and sword it helped.
+I even knew one old parishioner who put it on her knees and swore that it helped.
 It was only recently that I discovered the way the product was named ... the researchers originally started to create a water dispersant ... that's the WD part.
 But it was not until the 40th attempt that they found a combination that did the trick!
 Edison is reputed to have made over 20,000 tests before he created a light bulb that became a world standard.
 The message is clear - we only really fail when we don't even try, when we sit paralyzed in the boat.
-But it is also vitally important to notice that the 11 who sat still in the boat were also saved from the storm by Jesus.
+But lest we fall into the trap of thinking that our salvation is due to our tireless efforts, it is also vitally important to notice that the 11 who sat anchored motionless in the boat were also saved from the storm by Jesus.

 Peter's challenge to Jesus was answered ... but not in the way that Peter expected, I think.
-I suspect Peter anticipated that if it really was Jesus then he (Peter) could walk over to join him, and arm-in-arm they would stroll back to the boat or to the far shore together.
+I suspect Peter anticipated that if this figure really was Jesus, then he (Peter) could walk over to join him, and arm-in-arm they would stroll back to the boat or to the far shore together.
 But that's not how it turned out, is it?
 If this scripture incident is meant, as some believe, as a message to the church or to the faithful, then perhaps there's the crux of the message: that we can challenge Jesus to save us from the storms and perils of life, and he will, but not necessarily in the ways that we either expect or demand.
 I suspect even God might lose count of the ways that people find in prayer to demand this, ask that, expect the other, and tell God how to do it to boot!
 The church has a sad and ignoble history of assuming that it is the equal of Jesus, and needs to hear from this story that like Peter we cannot tell God or Jesus or the Holy Spirit exactly how to do what we want them to do.
 Peter and the others were indeed saved, but not necessarily in the way they thought it might happen.